DieProduktMacher/serverless-local-dev-server/README.md

 [![Build Status](https://travis-ci.org/DieProduktMacher/serverless-local-dev-server.svg?branch=develop)](https://travis-ci.org/DieProduktMacher/serverless-local-dev-server)

 This plugin exposes Alexa-Skill and HTTP functions as local HTTP endpoints, removing the need to deploy every code change to AWS Lambda.
-You can connect these endpoints to Alexa, Facebook Messenger Bots or other services via forwarding services such as forwardhq or ngrok.
+You can connect these endpoints to Alexa, Facebook Messenger or other services via forwarding services such as forwardhq or ngrok.

 Supported features: